-Bellevue's streams, lakes, wetlands, flood detention sites, pipes and ditches make up the city's drainage system and are designed to hold water during storms to prevent flooding.
-When intense storms hit and overwhelm the system, flooding can occur.
+Bellevue's drainage system - composed of streams, lakes, wetlands, flood detention sites, pipes and ditches - has been designed to hold and carry water during storms to prevent flooding.
+However, when an intense storm hits and overwhelms the system, flooding may occur.
+Flooding can cause property damage and streambank erosion.

 Illustrated Guides for Flooding

-- Clear storm drains of leaves and debris.
-Most street flooding is caused by clogged storm drain grates.
-City employees clear storm drains, but it's hard to get to all 20,000 public drains.
+- Check storm drains near your home and business and clear away leaves and debris.
+Clogged grates are often the reason a street floods during a storm.
+City employees clear storm drains, but it is difficult to get to all 20,000 public drains.
 We appreciate your help.

-- Install a sump pump; if you already own a pump, test it now.
+- Install a sump pump.
+If you already own a sump pump, test it to make sure it will be in good working order if a storm hits.

 - Leave natural vegetation on steep slopes and along streams and lakes.
-Plants slow stormwater runoff and help prevent erosion.
+Plants slow stormwater runoff, filter pollutants, and stabilize the earth so it wont wash away.

-- To find out if your house is in a floodplain, consult the floodplain map.
+- To determine if your house is in a floodplain, consult the floodplain map.

 - Have an emergency kit prepared ahead of time in case you need to evacuate your home.